rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🛡️ <strong>Hallucination Guard</strong></summary>

 _Short overview:_
-A reasoning integrity and evidence verification skill for Claude that runs a structured 8-stage verification pipeline on every answer — actively hunting for unsupported claims, hidden assumptio[...]
+A reasoning integrity and evidence verification skill for Claude that runs a structured 8-stage verification pipeline on every answer — actively hunting for unsupported claims, hidden assumptions, and contradictions before they reach you.

 - **Key features:**
     - 🔍 **Fabrication Risk Assessment** — Assigns risk tier (Low/Medium/High) based on query domain